 They isolate users.
 These communities can replace real-life relationships with online approval from others struggling in similar ways.

 They misinform about health.
-Information shared in these spaces is rarely accurate or medically sound, which can delay diagnosis and treatment.
+Information shared in these spaces is often inaccurate or medically unsound, which can delay diagnosis and treatment.

 They target vulnerable populations.
-Adolescents and young adults, already navigating body image pressures, are especially at risk of being drawn in.
+Adolescents and young adults who are already navigating body image pressures are especially at risk of being drawn in.

-Over time, involvement with proana or promia sites can lead to deepening eating disorder symptoms, shame, secrecy, and serious health consequences.
+Over time, engagement with pro-ana or pro-mia content can intensify eating disorder symptoms, reinforce shame and secrecy, and contribute to serious physical and psychological consequences.

 The Role of Social Media in Eating Disorders

-This constant stream of unrealistic images and “fitspiration” posts can make recovery even more challenging.
-When individuals who are already struggling with self-esteem or perfectionism encounter these messages, they may begin to see disordered eating as normal, even empowering.
+The constant flow of unrealistic images and “fitspiration” content can make recovery even more challenging.
+For individuals already struggling with low self-esteem or perfectionism, these messages can normalize — or even glamorize — disordered eating behaviors.

 Recognizing Pro-Ana Content